A positive formula for the Ehrhart-like polynomials from root system chip-firing: Lattice points in the Minkowski sum of a permutohedron and a dilating regular permutohedron

 In light of Proposition~\ref{prop:perm_containment}, let us review some basic facts about root order which appear in the seminal paper of Stembridge~\cite{stembridge1998partial} (but may have been known in some form earlier).
 First of all, we have that dominant weights are always maximal in root order in their Weyl group orbits.

 \begin{prop}[{\cite[Lemma 1.7]{stembridge1998partial}}] For any $\lambda \in P$ we have that $\lambda \leq \lambda_{\mathrm{dom}}$. \end{prop}

 Now let us consider root order restricted to the set of dominant weights.
-Root order on all of $P$ is trivially a disjoint union of lattices: it is isomorphic to $f$ copies of $\mathbb{Z}^n$ where $f$ is the index of $Q$ in $P$ (this index $f$ is called the \emph{index of connection} of the root system $\Phi$).
+Root order on all of $P$ is trivially a disjoint union of lattices\footnote{Here we mean the poset-theoretic concept of lattice: i.e. a poset with joins and meets.}: it is isomorphic to $f$ copies of $\mathbb{Z}^n$ where $f$ is the index of $Q$ in $P$ (this index $f$ is called the \emph{index of connection} of the root system $\Phi$).
 Stembridge proved, what is much less trivial, that the root order on~$P_{\geq 0}$ is also a disjoint union of $f$ lattices.
 Let us explain how he did this.
 For~$\lambda = \sum_{i=1}^{n} a_i\alpha_i, \mu = \sum_{i=1}^{n} a'_i\alpha_i \in P$ with $\lambda - \mu \in Q$, we define their \emph{meet} to be

 This is obviously the meet of $\lambda$ and $\mu$ in $P$ with respect to the partial order $\leq$.
 Stembridge proved the following about this meet operation:

 \begin{prop}[{\cite[Lemma 1.2]{stembridge1998partial}}] Let $\lambda, \mu \in P$ with $\lambda - \mu \in Q$.
 Let $i \in [n]$ and suppose that $\langle \lambda,\alpha_i^\vee\rangle \geq 0$ and $\langle \mu,\alpha_i^\vee\rangle \geq 0$.
 Then $\langle \lambda \wedge \mu,\alpha_i^\vee \rangle \geq 0$.
 Hence, in particular, if~$\lambda, \mu \in P_{\geq 0}$ then $\lambda \wedge \mu \in P_{\geq 0}$ as well. \end{prop}